sammce/housing/README.md

 # Usage Guide
-main.py has access to an object from clean.py called DataCleaner, which has a few useful properties
+main.py has access to an object from clean.py called CleanedData, which has a few useful properties

 # Example Code
-from clean import DataCleaner
+from clean import CleanedData

-cleaner = DataCleaner()
+cleaned_data = CleanedData()

 print(cleaner.area_data['2004']['Dublin']['New'])      <---- Output: 322628